jeffskinnerbox/blog/content/ideas/headless-raspberry-pi-for-security-testing-running-kali-linux.md

 It is able to operate in a number of tailored modes, giving you a range of application specific approaches to the walled gardens you are trying to gain access to.

+What can it do ... see this [Flipper Zero: Truth or Hype?](https://www.youtube.com/watch?v=44O-FNvj8Aw)

 * [Flipper](https://flipperzero.one/)
 * [Flipper: A Portable Phreaking Platform That Fits in Your Pocket!](https://www.hackster.io/news/flipper-a-portable-phreaking-platform-that-fits-in-your-pocket-1ac111854562)
 * [Flipper Zero/One — Tamagotchi for Hackers](https://hackaday.io/project/170875/logs)